isugimpy/nyxipedia/content/music/soliloquy/off-with-her-head.md

 ## Lyrics
 {{< lyrics >}}
-You bottled all the blood bled
+You bottled all the blood I bled
 I could care less if you were dead
 You bleached my black and dyed it red
 I could care less if you were dead
 Is she pretty when her legs are spread
 I could care less if you were dead
-Apologies mean nothing, bud
+Apologies mean nothing, pet
 And now I say, off with her head

 You know better than to mess with the queen